 |---|---|---|

 Oracle no longer sells new concurrent user licences for JDE.
 Existing concurrent provisions remain valid under legacy contracts, but any expansion or renegotiation will be on named user terms.
-For organisations with shift-based operations (manufacturing, distribution, 24/7 service centres), concurrent licensing can be 40–60% cheaper than equivalent named user coverage.
-A 50-concurrent-user pool serving 200 shift workers costs roughly $230K, while 200 named users at the same tier would cost $920K+ — a $690K difference.
+For organisations with shift-based operations such as manufacturing, distribution, and 24/7 service centres, concurrent licensing can be 40 to 60 percent cheaper than equivalent named user coverage.
+A 50-concurrent-user pool serving 200 shift workers costs roughly $230K, while 200 named users at the same tier would cost $920K+.
+A $690K difference.
 Protect legacy concurrent provisions fiercely during any contract negotiation.
 Oracle will push conversion at every opportunity.

 | Modern Pricing Model | How It Works | Best For | Key Risk |